 "We had lots of volunteers help out last year."

 The difference?
 Numbers, methodology, and context.
+Use the calculator above to generate grant-ready language automatically.

 Where to Use Volunteer Value Calculations